ihr-digital/digital-history/professions-visualisation/README.md

 # Visualisation of the Post Office Directory professions

+See *"Chapter 7: Visualising your Data"*

-The figures in "Chapter 7 - Visualising your Data" were created using the [Vega and Vega Lite online editor](https://vega.github.io/editor/#/), and the PNG/SVG files submitted to the publisher.
+The figures in Chapter 7 were created using the [Vega and Vega Lite online editor](https://vega.github.io/editor/#/), and the PNG/SVG files submitted to the publisher.

 The following links can be used to visualise the data as Bar Charts: